striot/striot/README.md

 streamReduce f acc s = streamMap (foldl f acc) $ streamWindow complete s
 ```

-where complete is a WindowMaker that takes all elements of a finite stream that contain a value.
+where "complete" is a WindowMaker that takes all elements of a finite stream that contain a value.

 An example application is adding up the contents of a finite stream of integers:
 ```